Who else wants to know, “What is the difference between a vacation and a staycation”? If you are, like me, then let’s find out in this post together.

 PROS OF STAYCATION:

-- Less expensive. – Since a staycation is exploring your own city or neighboring ones, it means short travel time and no accommodation bookings needed (though others can also opt for a one night hotel stay), which translates to less expenses compare to a vacation.
+- Less expensive. – Since a staycation is exploring your own city or neighboring ones, it means short travel time and no accommodation bookings needed (though others can also opt for a one-night hotel stay), which translates to fewer expenses compared to a vacation.
 There are families who make staycations as a way of saving money for a major vacation.

 - No heavy packing involve. – This is such a relief for moms, especially for moms with toddlers like me!

 - No long flights and long drives.
 Long flights and drives can certainly be fun, but not much when you travel with small kids.
-This is exactly the reason why my husband has vowed not to take another long flight anymore while the kids are small because we had a very bad experience on our very first vacation to the Philippines with a 1-yr-old toddler – he only slept for 1 hour on our approx. 12 hour flight from Barcelona to Singapore.
+This is exactly the reason why my husband has vowed not to take another long flight anymore while the kids are small because we had a very bad experience on our very first vacation to the Philippines with a 1-year-old toddler – he only slept for 1 hour on our approx. 12-hour flight from Barcelona to Singapore.

-- Environment friendly.
-Because you don’t have to take flights and long drives, you’ll generate less emissions and less waste.
+- Environment-friendly.
+Because you don’t have to take flights and long drives, you’ll generate fewer emissions and less waste.
 A very good way especially if you are looking for ways to lessen your carbon footprint.